 Lake Vänern was formed after the most recent glacial period which was approximately 10,000 years ago.
 When the ice melted, Sweden was covered with a longitudinal body of water creating a connection between Kattegatt and the Bothnian Sea.
 The rise of land masses caused lakes like Vänern and Vättern to be cut off from the sea.
 The previous connection with the sea is the reason why there are species in Lake Vänern which normally do not live their entire life cycle in freshwater, an example of this would be the Vänern salmon.
 Vänern is divided into a west and east region by a strait between Kållandsö in the south and Värmlandsnäs in the north.
 The west region of the lake is called Dalbosjön and the east region is Värmlandsjön.
 Lake Vänern is Sweden’s largest inland lake, Europe’s third largest lake.

-Here are some more interesting facts: Surface area - 5,650 km2 Maximum depth – 106 m Volume - 153 km3 of water Drinking water – for 800,000 people Number of islands and skerries – 22,000 Water renewal time – 8 to 9 years Birds – almost 50 species of sea and wetland birds breed on the lake.
-Among theseare a number of threatened or near threatened birds of prey.
+Birds – almost 50 species of sea and wetland birds breed on the lake.
+Among these are a number of threatened or near threatened birds of prey.
 This makes Lake Vänern a nationally and internationally important area for many bird species.
-Fish – 38 species of fish live in the lake all year.
-The most common are the smelt and the vendace.
-Plants - Lake Vänern’s sea-like nature makes the shoreline vegetation unique.

 Would you like to experience Lake Vänern from the water?
 That’s no problem.
 During the summer Skipper Sten Nilsson offers guided boat trips on Lake Vänern which depart from the marina in Åmål.
 Four days a week you can travel to “The Dalsland Riviera” the sandy beach is well worth its name.
 You might also want to experience their Shrimp-cruise.
-Another popular tour is between Säffle and Åmål.
+More about M/S Vänervåg here!